How to Install an Electric Fireplace Insert

 - 1" from the back and sides of the insert to the walls around it;

 All the steps discussed further are also pictured in the diagram below.
-Please note that they may be slightly different depending on a particular brand of the electric insert.
-Refer to the product manual of your electric insert for details.
+Please note that they may be slightly different depending on a particular brand of the electric insert you are installing.
+Please refer to the product manual of your electric insert for details.

 Before you start the installation, make sure the insert functions correctly - plug it in, play with heat and lights, if everything works, move on with the installation.

-A cover plate secured with silicon is necessary before installing and electric fireplaces insert.
+It is recommended to put a cover plate on your chimney before installing an electric insert to prevent water from coming in.
 This cover plate will prevent water from coming in if your chimney doesn't have a rain cap.

 It is recommended to close and seal the damper of your masonry fireplace to prevent drafts and loss of heat.